Ruach/ruach.github.io/_posts/2020-04-19-boom-frontend.markdown

 640       CFI_X)))
 641 }
 ```

 The BranchDecode module gets
-instruction bytes to decode and
+instruction bytes to decode and its address(PC)
+to decode branch instruction and
-pc address to compute the target address of branch instruction.
+compute the target address of branch instruction.
-As a result it turns
+Although all branch instructions cannot be fully executed
+at this moment,
+front-end can easliy retrieve
+target address and taken/not-taken information
-type of branch instruction (e.g., BR, JAL, CALL)
+of some branch instructions
-and
+such as XXX

+The reason F3 stage requires branch related pre-decoded information is
+branch target address and taken/not-taken information
+are necessary to redirect the front-end pipeline.
+To determine redirection, first of all,
+it should validate whether the branch has been predicted
+by BTB or BPD
+regardless of its validity about taken/not-taken.
-target address of the branch if available.
+If the branch has been found,
+it should be redirected only when the branch is predicted as taken.
+Note that redirection is determined speculatively
+because front-end cannot know
+whether the branch will be actually taken or not taken
+at the end of the execution pipeline.

 ```scala
 315